-We have audited the accompanying consolidated financial statements of PetroFrontier Corp., which comprise the consolidated statement of financial position as at December 31, 2016 and December 31, 2015 and the consolidated statements of loss and comprehensive loss, changes in equity and cash flows for the years then ended, and the related notes, which comprise a summary of significant accounting policies and other explanatory information.
+We have audited the accompanying consolidated financial statements of PetroFrontier Corp. and its subsidiaries, which comprise the consolidated statements of financial position as at December 31, 2017 and December 31, 2016 and the consolidated statements of loss and comprehensive loss, consolidated statement of changes in equity and consolidated statement cash flows for the years then ended, and the related notes, which comprise a summary of significant accounting policies and other explanatory information.